wcarhart/algos/README.md

 5
 ```

-*Return the nth smallest number in the tree*
+*Return the nth smallest number in the tree:*
 ```
 >>> root.insert(7)
 >>> root.insert(1)